FerreiraNicolas/Maze/README.md

 In order to verify that the output file creation is working well, please remove the # in the pyt.sh file

 Docker Commands :
-docker build -t maze . \n
+docker build -t maze . and
 docker run maze

 ## <a name='summary'> Summary</a>